List of University of Notre Dame alumni: Sports

 Although Notre Dame is highly ranked academically, it is also strong in athletics, producing a large number of athletes.
 Over 400 students have gone on to play professional American football in the National Football League, American Football League, or the All-America Football Conference, including recent graduates, like Brady Quinn and Pro Football Hall of Famers like Joe Montana.
 Additionally, Notre Dame had had 47 former students inducted into the College Football Hall of Fame, including football pioneer Knute Rockne.
-In addition to football, Notre Dame has had a number of athletes go professional, such as Women's National Basketball Association star Skylar Diggins-Smith and National Baseball Hall of Famer Carl Yastrzemski.
+In addition to football, Notre Dame has had a number of athletes go professional in other sports, such as Women's National Basketball Association stars Skylar Diggins, Sonia Citron and National Baseball Hall of Famer Carl Yastrzemski.
 Notre Dame has also produced a number of Olympians, including fencing medalists Mariel Zagunis and Nick Itkin.